aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 ## modifyHeader()

-Like for the body, the same is also possible for the header: Replace dynamic parts of a cached entry without loosing the ability of caching at all.
+Like for the body, the same is also possible for the header: Replace dynamic parts of a cached entry without losing the ability of caching at all.
 The `modifyHeader()` method is called after the cached header entry is retrieved and needs the same parameters:

 * content
-: The cached content including the begin and end marker of the volatile section in the header
+: The cached content including the beginning and end marker of the volatile section in the header

 * uid
 : Unique identifier if the content is placed more than once in the header of the same page using different configuration values